 According to reports, the global biomass reserves for land and aquatic ecosystems are estimated at approximately 1.8 trillion tons and 4 billion tons, respectively.
-The total biomass in the world, particularly in energy viewpoint has a prospective production capability of 33,000 EJ; corresponding to more than 80 times the annual energy utilization in the world [5].
-So, the biomass has attracted many researchers to use it as an alternative energy resource.
+The total biomass in the world, particularly in the energy viewpoint has a prospective production capability of 33,000 EJ; corresponding to more than 80 times the annual energy utilization in the world [5].
+So, biomass has attracted many researchers to use it as an alternative energy resource.

 Nevertheless, as we witness in the modern age of renewable and sustainable energy, the quest for green alternatives to conventional power sources is more pressing than ever.
-As the world grapples with environmental challenges and seeks to reduce its carbon footprint, innovative technologies are emerging.
-One such technology revolves around super capacitors, devices with the potential to revolutionize energy storage.
-These super capacitors, often seen as the missing link in the transition to clean energy, rely on advanced materials.
-One promising avenue involves harnessing the potential of phytomass derived activated carbon, a natural resource that presents a sustainable and environmentally friendly solution.
-Hence, the present review on phytomass plant biomass-derived activated carbon for supercapacitor applications is motivated by several unique aspects of the plants used and their potential contributions to energy storage technologies, as mentioned below.
+As the world grapples with 258 environmental challenges and seeks to reduce its carbon footprint, innovative technologies are emerging.
+One such technology revolves around supercapacitors, devices with the potential to revolutionize energy storage.
+These supercapacitors, often seen as the missing link in the transition to clean energy, rely on advanced materials.
+One promising avenue involves harnessing the potential of phytomass-derived activated carbon (PAC), a natural resource that presents a sustainable and environmentally friendly solution.
+Hence, the present review on PAC for supercapacitor applications is motivated by several unique aspects of the plants used and their potential contributions to energy storage technologies, as mentioned below.

-1. Novelty of materials: The paper highlights the use of underutilized plant materials as sources for activated carbon.
+Novelty of materials: The paper highlights the use of underutilized plant materials as sources of activated carbon (AC).
 These materials are not traditionally recognized for their potential in energy applications, making the study significant in exploring new biomass resources.

-2. Sustainability: The focus on phytomass aligns with the growing interest in sustainable energy solutions.
-Utilizing waste plant materials for activated carbon production supports a circular bioeconomy, reducing reliance on fossil fuels and synthetic materials.
+Sustainability: The focus on phytomass aligns with the growing interest in sustainable energy solutions.
+Utilizing waste plant materials for AC production supports a circular bioeconomy, reducing reliance on fossil fuels and synthetic materials.

-3. Performance Metrics: The review can emphasize the electrochemical performance of many plant derived activated carbons, which demonstrated impressive capacitance values.
+Performance Metrics: The review can emphasize the electrochemical performance of many PACs, which demonstrated impressive capacitance values.
 This performance showcases the viability of these materials for supercapacitor applications.

-4. Suggest potential improvements, such as scaling up production, enhancing surface functionality, or combining with other materials to create hybrid supercapacitors.
+Suggest potential improvements, such as scaling up production, enhancing surface functionality, or combining with other materials to create hybrid supercapacitors.

-5. Environmental Impact: By promoting the use of waste phytomass, the research contributes to environmentally friendly practices in energy storage.
-The synthesis processes are typically less energy-intensive and do not involve harsh chemicals, making them more sustainable compared to conventional carbon sources.
+Environmental Impact: By promoting the use of waste phytomass, the research contributes to environmentally friendly practices in energy storage.
+The synthesis processes are typically less energyintensive and do not involve harsh chemicals, making them more sustainable compared to conventional carbon sources.